cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/API/profile/create-profile.md

 The ABI is simply a JSON file that needs to be imported into your project, and, the best part is that you only need to add the functions that you actually use in your app.

-In this example you will be working with ccProfile NFT's ABI for the contract `0x57e12b7a5f38a7f9c23ebd0400e6e53f2a45f271`.
+In this example you will be working with CyberProfile NFT's ABI for the contract `0x57e12b7a5f38a7f9c23ebd0400e6e53f2a45f271`.

 ```json title="abi/ProfileNFT.json"
 [